LockettPundt/Week5-APIs/README.md

 ---

-#Week 5 APIs and beyond.
+# Week 5 APIs and beyond.

-weekd 5 in DC and beginning to fetch and work with APIs in the DOM.
+week 5 in DC and beginning to fetch and work with APIs in the DOM.